anki-code/xontrib-output-search/README.md

 * You'll forget about searching autocomplete plugins for every app you use.

 For example if you're using docker just run `docker ps` and you ready to inspect container by ID with `docker inspect <Alt+F>`.
-Then you see json data with `"NetworkID":"06f82ee31"` and you can just type `echo NetworkID is 06<Alt+F>` to get it.
+Then you see JSON data along a screen with
+`"NetworkID":"06f82ee31"` and you can just type `echo NetworkID is 06<Alt+F>` to get it.

 ## Install